 - 1. In all cases a minimum setback of five feet shall be required from all property lines for any structural component or architectural feature. - 2.
 All structures must maintain a distance of five feet from all lot lines.
 Structures may be located outside of a building envelope unless restricted to the building envelope as a part of an approved development.
-No part of any structure may extend into or above any easement. - 3.
-Setback exceptions do not apply to easements. - 4.
+No part of any structure may extend into or above any easement.

+- 3. Setback exceptions do not apply to easements. - 4.
 Certain architectural features and improvements may encroach into required setbacks as follows:

-Table 2-9: Allowed Setback Encroachments Extent of Encroachment Allowed May extend two feet into a required setback or a setback approved by variance or minor modification, but in no case may be closer than five feet from a property line.
-In any residential district, a ground-mounted small solar energy facility may extend up to five feet into the side or rear yard.
-As necessary upon written request to Director.
-Shall maintain a distance of five feet from all lot lines.
-Shall meet the applicable building setbacks.
-No setback restriction.
-Stairs attached to a deck may extend into the required setbacks but in no case may they be closer than five feet to the side or rear property line or ten feet from the front property line.
+Table 2-9: Allowed Setback Encroachments Type of Feature Extent of Encroachment Allowed Cornice, canopy, eave, awning, bay window, window well, cantilevered wall, chimney, or mechanical and electrical equipment May extend two feet into a required setback or a setback approved by variance or administrative variance, but in no case may be closer than five feet from a property line.
+Ground-mounted small solar energy facility In any residential district, a ground-mounted small solar energy facility may extend up to five feet into the side or rear yard.
+Mobility access ramp or lift As necessary upon written request to Director.
+Open unenclosed and uncovered porch or deck with a finished floor elevation 30 inches or less above the finished grade Shall maintain a distance of five feet from all lot lines.
+Porch or deck with a finished floor elevation greater than 30 inches above the finished grade Shall meet the applicable building setbacks.
+Porch or deck are located at grade No setback restriction.